MiahDrao97/iter_z/README.md

 `context_ptr` must be a pointer whose child type has the following method: `fn transform(@This(), T) TOther`.
 That pointer may optionally be owned by the iterator if you pass in `ContextOwnership{ .owned = allocator }` for `ownership`.
 If so, be sure to call `deinit()` after you are done.
-Otherwise, pass in `.none` if `context_ptr` points to something locally scoped or a constant value.
+Otherwise, pass in `.none` if `context_ptr` points to something locally scoped or static.

-The context is stored as a type-erased const pointer, which combines the static dispatch of the context with dynamic dispatch techniques.
+The context is stored as a type-erased const pointer.
 ```zig
 const std = @import("std");
 const Allocator = std.mem.Allocator;